xapian/xapian/xapian-core/docs/intro_ir.rst

 #.
 It leads to systems that give good retrieval performance.
 As the
-   model has developed over the last 25 years, this has proved so consistently true that one is led to suspect that the probability theory model is, in some sense, the \`correct' model for IR.
+   model has developed over the last 25 years, this has proved so consistently true that one is led to suspect that the probability theory model is, in some sense, the "correct" model for IR.
 The IR process would appear to function as the model suggests.
 #.
 As new problems come up in IR, the probabilistic model can usually
    suggest a solution.
 This makes it a very practical mental tool for